Unboared: connect people through games

 We launched our alpha publicly after 4 months and attracted several thousand users with just €300 in Meta ads.

-At Vivatech, our booth constantly drew crowds of 20+ people playing.
-That’s when airport operators noticed us: they lacked space, staff, or scalable solutions for engaging travelers.
+At Vivatech, airport operators noticed us: they lacked space, staff, or scalable solutions for engaging travelers.
 Unboared, requiring only a screen and a QR code, became a compelling proposition.

 The B2C design couldn’t handle real-world public contexts.
 New constraints emerged: